-The American Booksellers Association (A.B.A.) has a list of thirty-three independent bookshops in the Chicago.
+The American Booksellers Association (A.B.A.) has a list of thirty-three independent bookshops in Chicago.
 I previously profiled or otherwise mentioned eighteen of these shops in “Chicago Independent Bookstore Day” – 57th Street Books in Hyde Park, Barbara’s Bestsellers in Sears (Willis) Tower, Barbara’s Bookstore at Northwestern Memorial Hospital, six Barbara’s Bestsellers in O’Hare International Airport, The Book Cellar in Lincoln Square, City Lit Books in Logan Square, The Newberry Library’s A.C.
 McClurg Bookstore in the Near North Side Community Area, Open Books in River North, Sandmeyer’s Bookstore in Printer’s Row, the Seminary Coop in Hyde Park, Unabridged Books in Lakeview, and Women & Children First in Andersonville.

 In that article, I also mentioned a local chain with two shops not on the A.B.A.’s list: Powell’s Bookstore in Hyde Park and Powell’s Bookstore in University Village.
 Theoretically, that leaves fifteen independent bookshops in the city to cover.